robocomp/web/gsoc/2021/posts/alejandro_fernandez/post05.md

 ### CenterNet

 In this case, the results do not reach the expectatives.
-For a minimum score of 0.3 all predictions are below this score so I reduce this minimum to 0.12 and the results do not make sense.
+For a minimum score of 0.3 all predictions are below this score so I reduce the minimum to 0.12 and the results do not make sense.

 ![](images/test_detect_centernet.jpg)